This post may contain affiliate links. Please read my disclosure policy.

 Recipe Notes

-Here are a few more Chinese soup recipes your might enjoy:
+Here are a few more Asian inspired recipes your might enjoy:

 I can’t wait to make your hot and sour soup.
 It looks amazing.
 Congratulations to your son.
 You must be very proud.
 My son has done Spartan races and loves the challenge.